giantswarm/prometheus-rules/README.md

 ### Specific alert labels

-- `all_pipelines: true`: When adding this label to an alert, you are sure the alert will be send to opsgenie, even if the installation is not a stable installation.
+- `all_pipelines: "true"`: When adding this label to an alert, you are sure the alert will be send to opsgenie, even if the installation is not a stable installation.

 #### Routing